 If your CPU exceeds 150 degrees Fahrenheit (65 degrees Celsius), you will need to apply a fix

 There are some awesome third-party CPU cooling assemblies on the market.

 If you already have a decent cooler assembly on your CPU, shut down the computer and shift it to a decent work area.

-I recommend disassembling it and make sure that you have a decent quality thermal paste applied.
+Disassemble it and make sure that you have a decent quality thermal paste applied.

-Make sure that the surfaces of both the CPU and heatsink are thoroughly clean, even from small dust fragments before applying the thermal paste and reattaching the heat sink and fan assembly.
+Check that the surfaces of both the CPU and heatsink are thoroughly clean, even from small dust fragments before applying the thermal paste and reattaching the heat sink and fan assembly.

 If you still have a heating issue after trying this, try replacing the power supply.
 This is especially true if your power supply is over five years old.